tpximpact/mhclg-oruk/content/info/accessibility/index.md

 Open Referral UK is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ### Compliance status
-Thia website has been developed against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.This website is partially compliant with the [https://www.w3.org/TR/WCAG22/#requirements-for-wcag-2-2](Web Content Accessibility Guidelines version 2.2 AA) standard, due to the non-compliances listed below.
+Thia website has been developed against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.This website is partially compliant with the [Web Content Accessibility Guidelines version 2.2 AA](https://www.w3.org/TR/WCAG22/#requirements-for-wcag-2-2) standard, due to the non-compliances listed below.

 ## Non-accessible content
 1.4.4 Resize Text Level AA: On mobile view there is one table that is not responsive and text spills off the screen.